cuonggt/reji-stripe/README.md

 <a name="verifying-webhook-signatures"></a>
 ### Verifying Webhook Signatures

 To secure your webhooks, you may use [Stripe's webhook signatures](https://stripe.com/docs/webhooks/signatures).
-For convenience, Reji automatically includes a middleware which validates that the incoming Stripe webhook request is valid.
+For convenience, Reji automatically includes a filter which validates that the incoming Stripe webhook request is valid.

 To enable webhook verification, ensure that the `STRIPE_WEBHOOK_SECRET` environment variable is set.
 The webhook `secret` may be retrieved from your Stripe account dashboard.